Confessions of a Former Fast Food Manager: McDonald's Secrets

 One owner was absolutely wonderful.
 He gave us Christmas cards and offered Blue Cross Blue Shield health insurance (maybe that's the norm now, but it wasn't back then).
 Another owner was a nightmare.
 She was just a total witch, and that's putting it nicely.
 I was shocked by the terrible things she said and did.
 We'll talk about her later.

-Training classes were often held in corporate stores, and it was obvious that corporate McDonald's were part of an entirely different ballpark.
+Training classes were often held in corporate stores, and it was obvious that corporate McDonald's was part of an entirely different ballpark.
 I'm not saying only good things happen at corporate stores, and I'm not saying all franchises are terrible.
 I'm just letting you know that some franchises have the opportunity to get away with more.
 They aren't constantly under the corporate eye.

 Are You Ready to Hear the Secrets of McDonald's?